icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 - Binary terminals: Synchronization on timed line break added (related to feature request #340).

 Limitations and known issues:
-- x64 distributions are 'AnyCPU' builds due to limitations of VS2015 on .NET 3.5 SP1 (feat. #229).
 - General limitations of .NET Framework:
    > Unicode is limited to the basic multilingual plane (U+0000..U+FFFF) (feature request #329).
 - General limitations of .NET Windows.Forms: